Projects and communities

 Notting Hill Genesis have been transforming land alongside the A40 into 180 new homes, half of which are affordable.
 These homes are within easy walking distance of East Acton and North Acton.

 Construction is almost complete, and people are starting to move into the homes,.
 Find out more about our plans for Aviator Place.

 The following sites have received planning consent.
 The team is currently working to ensure we can start on site following the discharge of all pre-commencement planning conditions.

-In 2019 we received planning consent to create 350 new homes at Colindale.
+We received planning consent in 2019 to create 350 new homes at Colindale.
 We will improve the area with a regenerated station, step-free access to the platform, a wider pavement in front of the station and new commercial space.

 Landmark Court - Southwark

 This 1.9 acre site sits at the heart of London Bridge, with significant potential and flexibility to support a number of uses including up to 180,000 square feet of high quality office space, retail, leisure and 35 new homes.
 We have appointed U+I as our preferred development partner for the site and our planning application was approved by Southwark Council in June 2020.
 See the plans for Landmark Court.

 In September 2020, Ealing Council approved our plans for 460 new homes at Southall Sidings, 40% of which will be affordable.
 It was the first site in our joint venture partnership with Grainger plc - called Connected Living London - to reach this significant milestone.